Priyanka-Garg85/Sketching-Assistant-System-using-Poisson-Blending/README.md

 # Implementation and steps involved:

 # 1. Data Acquisition:
-Acquired face image dataset from Kaggle consisting of 7049 faces with 15 keypoints.Data divided into images (npz file) and corresponding keypoints (csv file).
+Acquired face image dataset from Kaggle consisting of 7049 faces with 15 keypoints.
+Data divided into images (npz file) and corresponding keypoints (csv file).
 # 2. Preprocessing:
 Null point values removed, resulting in 2140 images with 15 key points.
 # 3. Bounding Boxes:
 Defined bounding boxes around facial components using landmarks.
 Ensured bounding boxes cover facial features with minimal overlap.
-#4.
-Isolation of Features:
+# 4. Isolation of Features:
 Features isolated using bounding boxes stored in separate matrices for each feature.
 # 5. Applying K-Means:
 Used K-means clustering to group similar facial features and remove duplicates.
 Clustering ensures similar features are grouped together for further analysis